 Wool and leather production also have catastrophic impacts on the environment.
 The farming and processing of animal-derived textiles pollute the air, soil, water sources, and produce greenhouse gases and wastes.

 California needs to do more for sustainable and ethical fashion.
-The textile and apparel industry is the second-largest polluter globally after the oil industry.
+The textile and apparel industry is the second-largest polluter of freshwater globally.